niXman/shared-state/README.md

 # Update Dec 1, 2023
 Guys, please stop writing me tons of emails and questions, I don’t want to spend all day answering!
 I'll add more information in the README.

+# Update Dec 4, 2023
+Answers to some questions:
+- It was the AJAX company: https://ajax.systems/
+- I fixed two bugs: 1) simultaneous access to a resource from several threads, 2) using `std::string` here was a mistake (I've never done this before, I usually used `vector<char>`).
+The thing is that `std::string` due to the presence of Small String Optimisation does not behave as you would expect, and instead of a real move of `std::string` object - copying occurs, which leads to invalidation of pointers to an internal char array.
+Now everything works as it should.
+Later I will add some optimizations for memory reuse and so on...